emilkm/enyo-amf/README.md

 # What Do I Get

-Enyo-AMF mimics the Enyo Ajax package which includes amf xhr (Amfx) functionality and an implementation of amf xhr as a Component (AmfService).
+Enyo-AMF mimics the Enyo Ajax package which includes amf xhr (Amfx) functionality, and an implementation of amf xhr as a Component (AmfService).

 # Enough talk, give me an example

-This example is based on [enyo bootplate](https://github.com/enyojs/bootplate/) application
+This example is based on the [enyo bootplate](https://github.com/enyojs/bootplate/) application

 ```javascript
 enyo.kind({